 How To Know If You Need Help

-Below you’ll find a more detailed discussion of those 7 common mistakes that people often make while career change job hunting.
+Below you’ll find a more detailed discussion of those 7 common job-hunting mistakes that people often make while changing careers.

 Can you honestly say you’re not making any of these common job-hunting mistakes?
 Because making just one of them will severely impact the efficiency of your job hunt.
 Even if you only make one of these mistakes, your job hunting skills would benefit from some updating.

 - Starting a job hunt by updating a previous CV

 Many job hunters start their job hunt by digging out a CV they’ve used in the past and updating it.
 You should NEVER do this!
 You should start every new job hunt with a blank page, writing a CV from scratch, capturing the most important aspects of your history for that job hunt.And of course, what you write is extremely important.
 Do you know how long your CV should be?
 How to adapt it to every job?
 What to write in your personal profile section?
 How to sell your skills to an employer even if your experience is only from other industries?

 - Not using social media in a job hunt

 LinkedIn, Twitter and Facebook all have a role to play in a modern job hunt.
 If you’re not using these platforms effectively, you’re not job hunting to your full potential.Do you know the weekly routines a job hunter should be going through to pull out all the useful job-hunt information from these networks?
 How to write a LinkedIn page when you’re changing industry?
 We can walk through the benefits of using these platforms and talk you through how to do it successfully, even if you’ve never used them before.

 - Applying for less than 5 jobs per week (yes, really!)